 Impact on financial indicators

-Restructuring costs directly affect net income, EBITDA, and operating income for the period in which costs are recognized.
-These expenses can lead to significant dips in profitability for reported periods.
-Additionally, they influence key ratios such as return on assets and equity, potentially affecting credit ratings and investor confidence.
-Transparent disclosure ensures users of financial statements can adjust their analyses to account for these one-time costs, providing a clearer view of ongoing operational performance.
+Restructuring costs directly impact net income, EBITDA, and operating income for the period in which they’re recognized.
+These expenses can cause a big drop in profitability for certain periods.
+They also affect key ratios like return on assets and equity, which can impact credit ratings and investor confidence.
+Transparent disclosure lets users of financial statements adjust their analyses to account for these one-time costs, providing a clearer view of ongoing operational performance.